yuxuanwu17/phage_bacteria_simulation/README.md

    - `infectPosition(phagePos, bacPos)`: A helper function that checks if a phage can infect a bacterium based on their positions.
 It takes two position objects (`phagePos` and `bacPos`) and returns `true` if the bacterium is within a certain range of the phage, and `false` otherwise.
 The range is defined as a 4x4 square around the phage's position.
    - `canInfect(bacterium)`: Determines if a phage can infect a given bacterium based on the bacterium's properties.
 It takes a `bacterium` object and returns `true` if the bacterium's type is not "D" and its recombination site is "normal", and `false` otherwise.

-4. cycle(phageOffspring): This method simulates the phage's replication cycle, generating a specified number of offspring.
+4. cycle(phageRadius): This method simulates the phage's replication cycle, generating a specified number of offspring.
 It takes the following parameter:

-   - `phageOffspring`: The number of offspring to generate.
+   - `phageRadius`: The number of offspring to generate.

    The method creates an array of new `Phage` instances with the same properties as the current phage and returns the array.